-After giving effect to the Culture Kings Acquisition, the Reorganization Transactions and the Financing Transactions, our pro forma net tangible book deficit as of June 30, 2021 was \$ million, or \$ per share of common stock.
-Net tangible book deficit per share represents the amount of our total tangible assets less total liabilities, divided by the number of shares of common stock outstanding.
+After giving effect to the Culture Kings Acquisition, the Reorganization Transactions and the Financing Transactions, our pro forma net tangible book deficit as of June 30, 2021 was \$(27.3) million, or \$(0.23) per share of common stock.
+Net tangible book deficit per share represents the amount of our total tangible assets, which we define as total assets, less goodwill and intangible assets, less total liabilities, divided by the number of shares of common stock outstanding.